-Princess in Black chapter book series by Shannon Hale and illustrated by LeUyen Pham is a popular fictional adventure about a spunky princess who secretly fights monsters.
-It’s a hugely popular easy chapter book.
-And if you love The Princess in Black books, here are more fantasy and advneture book ideas to read next, books that you’ll love just as much.
+The Princess in Black chapter book series by Shannon Hale and illustrated by LeUyen Pham is a popular fictional adventure about a spunky princess who secretly fights monsters.
+It’s a hugely popular beginning chapter book.
+If your kids love The Princess in Black books, here are more fantasy and adventure read alike book ideas to read next; books that they’ll love just as much.